Is Flutter the Future of Mobile Development?

 Flutter and Ionic mainly build a UI framework for high-performance applications.
 Both frameworks provide a native-like experience to users and are equally great in deploying an app across mobile and desktop.

 Ionic is a better choice for developing desktop or web applications.
-But, developers prefer Flutter over Ionic due to its mobile performance.
+But, developers prefer Flutter to Ionic due to its mobile performance.

 Ionic renders an application using web technologies that decrease the speed and performance of the app.
 On the other hand, Flutter has a library with a huge design catalog that makes it the best fit for aggressive animations.